doctrine/mongodb-odm/docs/en/reference/events.rst

 -
    Lifecycle Callbacks are methods on the document classes that are called when the event is triggered.
-They receive absolutely no arguments and are specifically designed to allow changes inside the document classes state.
+They receive instances of ``Doctrine\ODM\MongoDB\Event\LifecycleEventArgs`` (see relevant examples below) as arguments and are specifically designed to allow changes inside the document classes state.
 -
    Lifecycle Event Listeners are classes with specific callback methods that receives some kind of ``EventArgs`` instance which